barclaybarnes/COVID-19-Disease-Spread-Simulation/README.md

 - Add quarantine, testing, and lockdown interventions
 - Optimize performance for larger populations
 - Incorporate spatial mobility and geography
-- More extensive multi\-run parameter sweeps and CI estimation

 ---